johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

   ```

 Before discussing the details of the code, let's cover a few superficial changes to the prior implementation to make sure they don't trip you up.
 These changes are mostly just an artifact of avoiding a bit of unnecessary complexity in the earlier example.
-- Yes, we did change the name (from singular to plural) and return type (to array) of the `createConnectProvider` method.
 - We use the constant `MASSIVE_CONNECT_OPTIONS` in place of the string-valued token above.
 - Rather than listing `MassiveService` in the `providers` and `exports` properties of the dynamically constructed module, we promoted them up to the decorator.
 Why?
 Partly style, and partly to keep the code DRY.
 The two approaches are equivalent.